hillegass/enwordle/README.md

 # enwordle
 Using information theory, this is the optimal wordle player.
+It is written in Rust and runs on the command-line.

 When you pick a word in Wordle, the game responds with 1 of 243 responses.
 There are five spaces and three possible responses for each (not present, wrong place, right place).
 5^3 = 243.
 You get the most information about the word if each response is equally likely — that is, in the language of information theory, the response has the most possible entropy.